RickStrahl/Westwind.Scripting/README.md

 * `{{ expression }}`
 * `{{% openBlock }}`    `{{% endblock }}`

-#### Supported features

-* Assembly Caching so not every execution generates a new assembly
-* Ability to compile entire classes and execute them
-* Automatic Assembly Cleanup at shutdown
-* Use Roslyn or Classic C# compiler interchangeably
-* Display errors and source and line numbers
-* Roslyn Warmup and Shutdown

 > #### Requires Roslyn Code Providers for your Project